Other Functions

 AUTONUM

-The AUTONUM function returns the number of the current record using the first parameter as a sort criterion and the second parameter as an optional starting value.
-It compares the current record sort value against each sort value of all prior records, after sorting, and adds the number of prior records found to the starting record count.
+The AUTONUM function returns the number of the current record using the first parameter as a sort criterion and the second parameter as an optional starting count value.
+After sorting, AUTONUM compares the current record's sort value against each sort value of all prior records, and adds the number of prior records found to the starting record count.
 If there are no records, then the function returns NULL.

 AUTONUM(<Parameter_1>,{<OptionalNumericParameter_1>})